dnsimple/dnsimple-support/content/articles/ssl-certificates.markdown

 We currently don't provide organization-validated and extended-validation certificates.
 </note>

-### Single-name SSL certificates from RapidSSL
+### Single-name SSL certificates

-The RapidSSL certificate is a domain-validated, single-name certificate.
+The single-name certificate is a domain-validated certificate.
+It costs $20 per year and covers one host and the root domain in case of the [www hostname](/articles/ssl-certificate-hostname/).

-This SSL certificate costs $20 per year and covers one host and the root domain in case of the [www hostname](/articles/ssl-certificate-hostname/).
+The name of the product is RapidSSL certificate.

-### Wildcard SSL certificates from Comodo
+### Wildcard SSL certificates

-The Comodo Essential certificate is a domain-validated, wildcard certificate.
+The wildcard certificate is a domain-validated certificate.
+It costs $100 per year and covers all [single-level subdomains](/articles/ssl-certificate-hostname/) as well as the root domain.

-This SSL certificate costs $100 per year and covers all [single-level subdomains](/articles/ssl-certificate-hostname/) as well as the root domain.
+The name of the product is Comodo EssentialSSL Wildcard certificate.